Maskul93/IBM-Applied-DataScience-Captsone/ReadMe.md

 Considering the parameters in our predictive models, a **Decision Tree** was capable to predict the successfulness of 1 st stage booster landing with an accuracy of 89%.

 It comes that SpaceY will be able to predict the cost of a launch exploiting the Decision Tree model as a proxy.
 Thus, SpaceY will be capable of making more informed bids against SpaceX for a rocket launch.

+## The Notebooks
+Here you can find a brief description for each of the <code>Jupyter Notebook</code> files used for the project.
+All the results in the final presentation come from the above mentioned notebooks.

+- <code>01_jupyter-labs-spacex-data-collection-api.ipynb</code> allows to collect launches information using the Open Source REST API for SpaceX.

+- <code>02_jupyter-labs-webscraping.ipynb</code> allows to retrieve information through *web scraping* exploiting the <a href="https://en.wikipedia.org/wiki/List_of_Falcon_9_and_Falcon_Heavy_launches">Wikipedia page</a> listing the Falcon 9 Heavy launches.

+- <code>03_labs-jupyter-spacex-Data wrangling.ipynb</code> manipulates the information previously retrieved in order to get appropriate labeling for further classification model creation.

+- <code>04_jupyter-labs-eda-sql-coursera_sqllite.ipynb</code> queries a SQL database to retrieve further information about the SpaceX Falcon 9 history.

+- <code>05_jupyter-labs-eda-dataviz.ipynb</code> allows to perform data visualization on the data previously gathered, so that visual insights can be readiliy retrieved.

+- <code>06_lab_jupyter_launch_site_location.ipynb</code> creates an interactive map to retrieve information about the Launch Sites exploited by SpaceX for the Falcon 9 missions.

+- <code>07_SpaceX_Machine_Learning_Prediction_Part_5.jupyterlite.ipynb</code> trains, tune, and test different machine learning model from the previosly created dataset.

+Moreover:
+- <code>spacex_dash_app.py</code> contains the **interactive dashboard**.
+It is intended for user friendly data exploration and visualization, i.e., for the stakeholders.

+## Credits
+Guido Mascia, PhD.
+Email: <a href="mailto:mascia.guido@gmail.com">mascia.guido@gmail.com</a>